NobUwU/NobUwU/README.md

 ## What I Know ⚙️

 My experience is still very newborn and I regularly learn new things daily.
-I am always up to any task that is within my capabilities and I embrace learning from my mistakes and further develop my experience.
+I am always up to any task that is within my capabilities and I embrace learning from my mistakes to further develop my experience.

 With my current expierence I am familiar with: